Are you tired of hiring salespeople that seem promising during the interview, but sizzle out quicker than you can say “follow-up call?”

 When Do I Use a Sales Aptitude Test?

 The timing of an online sales assessment is just as important as the test itself.

-For best results, we recommend having sales applicants take a sales aptitude test before the phone or in-person interviews.
+For best results, we recommend having sales applicants take a sales aptitude test before the in-person interviews.

 You want to use this test as one piece of a thorough sales hiring process.